Learn how to make pesto sauce without pinenuts and basil- a pesto pasta sauce recipe with cashews and mint with a nut-free option.

 - To get the delicious saucy consistency when tossing the pasta with pesto (the starch in the water does the trick)

 - While storing leftover pasta in the refrigerator, refrigerate the pasta water also in a separate container.
-For serving the pasta warm, take out both and leave outside the fridge for about 15 minutes.
+For serving the pasta warm, take out both and leave them outside the fridge for about 15 minutes.
 Then, boil the pasta water and add to the pesto pasta, a little at a time and toss.

 - Do not toss the pasta in the pot in which you boiled the pasta.
 Transfer the pasta to a large bowl, add the pesto and toss, adding pasta water as you toss.